raml-org/raml-java-parser/README.md

 See http://raml.org for more information about RAML.

-This parser is at a alpha state of development.
+This parser is in alpha state of development.
-You can check the [missing features](MISSING.md).

 ## Build